gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 #### Step 1 - obtain a GitHub token

-To push changes from the CI system to GitHub you'll need to authenticate, a good way for doing this is using GitHub developer tokens.
+To push changes from the CI system to GitHub, you'll need to authenticate.
+We recommend using GitHub developer tokens.

 In GitHub go to your account settings -> Developer settings -> Personal access tokens, and create a new token that provides the `repo` access permissions.